What is a measure (bar) in music? A beginner's guide to music notation

 12/8= Twelve 1/8 (eighth) notes per bar.

-The top number tells you how many rhythmic notes are in each measure, while the bottom number indicates the type of note used for counting.
+The top number tells you how many beats are in each measure, while the bottom number indicates the type of note that represents one beat.

 Measures form the essential rhythmic framework of a piece of music, helping musicians maintain a steady tempo and providing structure to the composition.
-Dividing music into measures simplifies interpretation, rehearsal, and performance, ensuring a cohesive and organized delivery of the piece.
+Dividing music into measures simplifies interpretation, rehearsal, and performance, ensuring a cohesive and organized piece.

 I hope you’ve found this helpful!
-Don’t forget to head over to your music sheet maker, and put everything into practice.
+Don’t forget to head over to your music notation software, and put everything into practice.

 If you want to dive deeper into time signatures, I recommend reviewing these articles: